 Frederick County is home to 68 schools, including 38 elementary schools, 13 middle schools, 10 high schools, 3 public charter schools, an alternative school, a special education school, Flexible Evening High and a Career and Technology Center.

 The results we achieve are impressive.
 Frederick County students consistently outpace their state and national peers in academic achievement measures such as the SAT college-entrance exam.
-Students in our class of 2020 received $53 million in scholarship offers.
-FCPS’s Class of 2018 graduation rate was a high 92.0% (compared to Maryland's 86.6% average), while our dropout rate was 4.0% (compared with the state's 8.3%).
+Students in our class of 2020 received $62 million in scholarship offers.
+FCPS’s Class of 2020 graduation rate was a high 92.4% (compared to Maryland's 86.6% average), while our dropout rate was 4.0% (compared with the state's 8.3%).

 Frederick County Public Schools Graduation Requirements